-After graduating from college and working at Tatung Company for two years, Purswaney joined the Indian Taipei Association (ITA).
-She was special assistant to the ITA ambassador when it started up.
+After graduating from college and working at Tatung Company for two years, Priya joined the India Taipei Association (ITA).
+She was a special assistant to the Indian ambassador when it started up.

 “I miss being at the ITA.
-Our office was in the Grand Hyatt Taipei at the time and I was in charge of the interior,” Purswaney says of her three years with the organization.
+Our office started off in the Grand Hyatt briefly, followed by a business center, before we moved into the International Trade Building,” Priya says of her three years with the organization.

 (photo/ Lily Lu)

 “When my father completed his tenure, he returned to India.
 But I decided to stay,” Purswaney said.
 After getting married and having children, she continued to live in Taiwan and built her career.